 FAMILY, COUNTRY & Music: It’s In The Genes

-Baltimore-based rockabilly artist, Josh Christina, is just a good ol' American country boy proudly raised by Jim and Patti Christina with a strong belief in God, Country and work ethic, They've turned out a polite, well mannered, humble and even a bit shy son (when not on stage) that loves girls, old cars, his family, his friends, his fans and definitely music!
+Baltimore-based rockabilly artist, Josh Christina, is just a good ol' American country boy proudly raised by Jim and Patti Christina with a strong belief in God, Country and work ethic, They've turned out a polite, well mannered, humble and even a bit shy son (when not on stage) that loves old cars, his family, his friends, his fans and definitely music!

 He inherited his musical chops from his biological father (a drummer), his mother (Baltimore-area singer Patti Christina), and his grandmother, who was a big band singer in the '40's and '50's.

-Josh spent the past 15 years honing his sound - a combination of the country, classic rock, big band and rockabilly he was raised on.
+Josh spent the past 15 years honing his sound - a combination of the country, classic rock, blues and rockabilly he was raised on.
 And while most artists find the pressures of today's music scene to look and sound a certain way daunting, Christina continues to find success in both Baltimore, Nashville and beyond by doing what he does best - being himself.

 Musical Roots - Josh’s Journey